indrajithi/indrajithi.github.io/portfolio.md

 ### Inventory Level Optimization — *Predictive model building.*

-Demand forecasting for an Ecommerce shop with over 1 Million products.
+Demand forecasting for an E-commerce shop with over 1 Million products.

 Analyzed large inventory datasets.
 Determined the rate of change and the movement of products in the inventory.
 Build statistical and machine learning models using historical data to forecast demand and optimize inventory levels.